AkashBabu/supervised-emitter/README.md

 Please get yourself familiar with these terminologies before reading on...
 - *pubEvent* : Published Event
 - *subEvent* : Subscribed Event
+- *handler | subscription handler* : Function that will be executed when a match is found between the subscribed event and the published event.
+Essentially this is one of the functions that will be passed to the `.subscribe('foo/bar', ...handler)` method.
 - *matching Events* : All the matching subscribed pattern events for the published event
 - *LFU cache* : Least Frequently used cache
 - *DLL* : Doubly linked list